bloominstituteoftechnology/Sprint-Challenge-Mongo/Answers.md

 * `database`

 A database is a group of related collections.
-To put it another way, a database is a collection of information that is organized for efficient retrieval and processing.
+To put it another way, a database is a collection of information that is organized for efficient retrieval and processing<sup>1</sup>.
 The structure that has been outlined here hints at this organization that makes retrieval and aggregation easier to do.

 ## Describe how one can achieve the pattern of *relationships* in MongoDB.
 What needs to take place at the schema level?
 How do we '*fill*' in the appropriate relational data using mongoose?